ryanpierre/java-2/KICKOFF_1.md

 - What do we know about Java ?

         Important points:
-        - ggg
+        - Compiled
-        - zzz
+        - Statically Typed
-        - bbb
+        - JRE, JDK, JVM ?
 - What makes Java so popular ?

       Important points: